 While shopping, ensure the ingredients you purchase are the highest quality that you can afford.
 Try to use organic or buy from local farmers markets if possible.

 Most of all, never tell yourself you cannot learn to cook!
 This is the way many food corporations want you to feel.
 “Let us do the work,” they say.
 “You can spend your time elsewhere.”

 “For the food industry, people cooking traditional food at home is an obstacle to selling more of their product,” author Michael Pollan stated in the documentary Cooked.
 “They have a vested interest in destroying food culture and food traditions and getting people to eat stuff they have gotten good at making.
 And they’re doing a lot of food science to make this food as acceptable as they possibly can.”

 Those who have learned to cook will tell you that, while not always easy, it does pay dividends.
 All it requires is an adventurous spirit—and a desire to invest in your health.

-“Most people don’t know that grocery store yeast is not a naturally occurring substance,” Caleb Warnock and Melissa Richardson wrote in the book The Art of Baking with Natural Yeast: Breads, Pancakes, Waffles, Cinnamon Rolls and Muffins.
+“Most people don’t know that grocery store yeast is not a naturally occurring substance,” Caleb Warnock and Melissa Richardson wrote in the book The Art of Baking with Natural Yeast.
 “Since 1984, the vast majority of yeast has been man-made and laboratory created.”